 - Infection from flea bites can occur because of scratching the bites.

-- Fleas can transmit a number of diseases, including plague (Yersinia pestis), bartonellosis, typhus (Rickettsia typhi), tungiasis, and flea tapeworm.
+- Fleas can transmit several diseases, including plague (Yersinia pestis), bartonellosis, typhus (Rickettsia typhi), tungiasis, and flea tapeworm.

 - One of the first signs of a flea infestation in the home is when pets start scratching, biting, or licking themselves excessively.

 - Fleas can also infest a home without pets.

 - Flea bites can be treated with over-the-counter (OTC) anti-itch creams, lotions, or ointments.
 Wash the area first to keep infection from spreading and avoid scratching the bite.

 - Home remedies to soothe or relieve itching from flea bites include ice packs, Aloe Vera, witch hazel, rubbing alcohol, vinegar, tea tree oil, and used tea bags.